This post may contain affiliate links. For more information, read my disclosure policy.

 There are too many brands of chocolate chip to list, but I highly recommend buying one of four brands: Ghiradelli, Guittard, Nestle, or Trader Joe’s.
 I do not recommend store brand chocolate chips – especially if you’re going to melt them.

-Chocolate Chips have a stabilizer in them to keep them from melting completely in the oven – that’s what makes them stay chips – and when they are melted they tend to be a bit cloudy, so they’re not recommended for dipping or bark or things like that.
+Chocolate Chips contain soy lecithin, a stabilizer, to keep them from melting completely in the oven – that’s what makes them stay chips – and when they are melted they tend to be a bit cloudy, so they’re not recommended for dipping or bark or things like that.

 chocolate and white chocolate melting wafers on marble surface